 Subject: Career Transition Assistance

-As many of you know, I have been working at XYZ Pharmaceuticals as a Research Associate for the past three years.
+As you may know, I have been working at XYZ Pharmaceuticals as a Research Associate for the past three years.
 I am currently looking for a new opportunity in clinical research, and am reaching out to you to ask for help finding a job opportunity in the Boston area.

 I am looking for a mid-level clinical research position, preferably at a hospital or a pharmaceutical company.
 While my previous research experience has been in neurology, my Biomedical Engineering degree has given me experience in a variety of fields.

 Thank you so much for your help!
-I am so grateful to have such amazing friends and family.
+I am so grateful for any assistance you can provide.

-I look forward to catching up with all of you soon.
+I look forward to catching up with you soon.